Rhineland: Holy Roman Empire

-In spite of its dismembered condition and the sufferings it underwent at the hands of its French neighbors in various periods of warfare, the Rhenish territory prospered greatly and stood in the foremost rank of German culture and progress.
+Despite its dismembered condition and the sufferings it underwent at the hands of its French neighbors in various periods of warfare, the Rhenish territory prospered greatly and stood in the foremost rank of German culture and progress.
 Aachen was the place of coronation of the German emperors, and the ecclesiastical principalities of the Rhine played a large role in German history.

 French Revolution

 At the Peace of Basel in 1795, the whole of the left bank of the Rhine was taken by France.
 The population was about 1.6 million in numerous small states.
 In 1806, the Rhenish princes all joined the Confederation of the Rhine, a puppet of Napoleon.
-France took direct control of the Rhineland until 1814 and radically and permanently liberalized the government, society and economy.
+France took direct control of the Rhineland until 1814 and radically and permanently liberalized the government, society, and economy.
 The Coalition of France's enemies made repeated efforts to retake the region, but France repelled all the attempts.